mathigon/textbooks/content/sequences/content.md

 ---
 > id: action-sequence-1

-Here are a few more examples of action sequence photography, for your enjoyment:
+Here are a few more examples of action sequence photography for your enjoyment:

 ::: column(width=320 parent="padded-thin")